 Choosing between a hoagie and a cheesesteak is the hard part at Cosmi’s, a family-run South Philly operation in business since 1932.
 On the hoagie side of things, go for something Italian-influenced with one of a few combos involving salami, hot capicola, provolone, prosciutto, salami, soppressata, mortadella, and fresh mozz.
-And one more choice: Cosmi’s offers every customer the option of seeded bread from Carangi's or Sarcone's or unseeded from Aversa.
+And one more choice: Cosmi’s offers every customer the option of seeded or unseeded bread.
 (Select seeded, of course.)
 Order online for takeout and delivery.

 Philadelphia is home to all sorts of creative takes on cheesesteaks but none satisfy like this cafe’s homage to the ubiquitous sandwich.
 The “cheesesteak a la Mexicana” features extras like caramelized onion and Serrano peppers, along with chipotle mustard and a side of pico de gallo.
 Takeout, delivery, and onsite dining are available.

-Open since 1930, John’s Roast Pork in South Philly draws diners from far and wide for both its roast pork sandwich (made with spinach instead of broccoli rabe) and its excellent cheesesteak.
+Open since 1930, John’s Roast Pork in South Philly draws diners from far and wide for both its roast pork sandwich with added Long Hot peppers and its excellent cheesesteak.
 Call ahead for takeout.

 A little farther afield from Philly, the Zoagies food truck serves some of best fish sandwiches and chicken cheesesteaks in Delaware.
 Get the Zochness Monster, made with shrimp, crab, and lobster on Zoagies’s deep-fried roll for the ultimate indulgence.
 Crinkle-cut fries and fried Oreos are excellent sides.
 Call ahead to preorder or walk-up for immediate service.